 Brief explanations of legislative terms used throughout Congress.gov.
-In-depth descriptions are provided in "About" Committees, Committee Reports, Senate Communications, Congressional Record, Legislation, Members, Nominations, and Treaty Documents.
+In-depth descriptions are provided in "About" Legislation, Legislation Text, Committees, Committee Reports, Members, the Congressional Record, the Congressional Record Index, Nominations, House Communications, Senate Communications, and Treaty Documents.

 Formally end a meeting of a chamber or committee.

 An adjournment that terminates an annual session of Congress.
 A "sine die" ("without day") adjournment sets no day for reconvening, so that Congress will not meet again until the first day of the next session.
 Under the Constitution, adjournment sine die (except when the next session is about to convene) requires the agreement of both chambers, accomplished through adoption of a concurrent resolution, which in current practice also authorizes leaders of either chamber to reconvene its session if circumstances warrant.

 A proposed change to a pending text (e.g., a bill, resolution, another amendment, or a treaty [or an associated resolution of ratification]).

 Also referred to as “amendments between the houses” or, colloquially, “ping-pong.”
 A method for reconciling differences between the two chambers’ versions of a measure by sending the measure back and forth between them until both have agreed to identical language.

 Amendment that seeks to replace the entire text of an underlying measure.

 Literally, “two chambers;” in a legislative body, having two houses (as in the House of Representatives and the Senate comprising the U.S. Congress).

 The primary form of legislative measure used to propose law.
 Depending on the chamber of origin, bills begin with a designation of either H.R. or S.